d5nypt3r/Wireless-Attacks/Step-by-Step.md

 2. Cracking WPA2 Personal.
-   a.
-Follow the steps a-g, as shown in the WEP Cracking.
+   -	Follow the steps a-g, as shown in the WEP Cracking.
-   b.
-Deauthenticate the connected user to capture the WPA 4 way handshake, in which WPA keystream is present.
+   -	Deauthenticate the connected user to capture the WPA 4 way handshake, in which WPA keystream is present.
       `aireplay-ng -0 1 –a <AP Mac> -c <Client Mac> wlan0`
-   c.
-Note the airodump-ng output to check if the WPA Handshake is captured.
+   -	Note the airodump-ng output to check if the WPA Handshake is captured.
-   d.
-Once the WPA handshake is captured, crack the password using aircrack-ng dictionary attack.
+   -	Once the WPA handshake is captured, crack the password using aircrack-ng dictionary attack.
       `aircrack-ng <captured file> -w <Dictionary file>`